IgorOlhovski/Drupal-Framework/README.txt

 >>> CONFIGURATION NOTES:

-To disable zebra coloring from sidebar menues: remove comment star and slash "*/" on line 521 in style.css
+To disable zebra coloring from sidebar menues: remove comment star and slash "*/" on line 531 in style.css

 To add regions, see: http://drupal.org/node/242107#comment-798428

 To enable current node to show in the breadcrumb trail, remove comment slashes on line 37 of template.php

-To use dark version of Framework, rename style.css to something like style-light.css (or just delete it).
-Then rename style-dark.css to style.css

 To add IE6 stylesheet, create a file in theme directory called fix-ie6.css.
 Place this under IE7 stylesheet in page.tpl: <!--[if lt IE 7]><?php print phptemplate_get_ie6_styles(); ?><![endif]--><!--If Less Than (lt) IE 7-->